mincho-js/mincho/CONTRIBUTING.md

 We use [github](https://github.com/mincho-js/mincho) to host code, to track [issues](https://github.com/mincho-js/mincho/issues) and [feature requests](https://github.com/mincho-js/working-group), as well as accept [pull requests](https://github.com/mincho-js/mincho/pull).

-After feedback has been given we expect responses within two weeks.
+After feedback has been given, we expect responses within two weeks.
 After two weeks we may close the issue and pull request if it isn't showing any activity.

 ### Your First Contribution